1922 Zulu: Orbit and classification

 Zulu is one of few strongly unstable asteroids located near the 2:1 orbital resonance with the gas giant Jupiter, that corresponds to one of the prominent Kirkwood gaps in the asteroid belt.

 It orbits the Sun at a distance of 1.7–4.8 AU once every 5 years and 10 months (2,126 days).
 Its orbit has an eccentricity of 0.48 and an inclination of 35° with respect to the ecliptic.
 The body's observation arc begins with its official discovery observation at Johannesburg, as no precoveries were taken and no prior identifications were made.

-Zulu was lost shortly after its 1949-discovery (see Lost asteroid), and only rediscovered in 1974 by Richard Eugene McCrosky, Cheng-yuan Shao and JH Bulger based on a predicted position by C. M. Bardwell of the Cincinnati Observatory.
-It is quite highly inclined for asteroids in the asteroid belt, with an inclination of 35.4 degrees.
+Zulu was lost shortly after its 1949 discovery, and only rediscovered in 1974 by Richard Eugene McCrosky, Cheng-yuan Shao, and JH Bulger based on a predicted position by C. M. Bardwell of the Cincinnati Observatory.
+Its orbit is quite highly inclined for asteroids in the asteroid belt, at 35.4 degrees.
 This may be related to its 2:1 resonance with Jupiter.